 - Inline – Appears as part of your blog content

-- Popup – Displays a modal box prompting for a visitors email address.
-Can display based upon conditions you specifiy.
+- Popup – Displays a modal box prompting for a visitor’s email address.
+It can display based on the conditions you specify.

-- Slide in – Display from the bottom of the web page attracting the visitor’s attension.
+- Slide in – Display from the bottom of the web page attracting the visitor’s attention.

-- Sticky bar – Like the service Hello Bar, shows at the top of the web page.
+- Sticky bar – Like the service Hello Bar, which is at the top of the web page.